onkeltoob/disCo/README.md

 disCo
 =====

-jQuery plugin for display record collection data from Discogs
+jQuery plugin for displaying record collection data from Discogs.
+More to follow...